Join us in one of the world's great and undiscovered trekking regions

 We camp for six nights in some of the most stunning—and remote—corners of Patagonia.
 We provide all the critical gear, including expedition-quality tents and cooking equipment, so we can experience everything the Aysén and northern Patagonia have to offer.
 We're experts at making camp life as comfortable and safe as possible.

 Just outside Villa Cerro Castillo, this quiet guesthouse is tucked along the Ibáñez River, full of bright-pink charm and glorious gardens.
-We'll catch our breath here and enjoy some of the owner's famous homemade cooking.
+We'll catch our breath here and enjoy the truly magical surroundings.

 We have answers!
 Read our FAQs below, or call/text +1 (503) 907-9889 with any questions you have about traveling.
 We're here 8am-5pm weekdays, Pacific.